creativestyle/checkout-by-amazon-doc/workflow.rst

 Declined authorizations
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If the authorization is declined by Amazon due to problem with the payment method selected, your customer will be informed about this case via e-mail and requested to visit the Amazon Payments web site.
+If the authorization is declined by Amazon Pay due to problem with the payment method selected, your customer will be informed about this case via e-mail and requested to visit the Amazon Pay web site.
 The customer can on this page update the payment method by following the instructions on the web page.
 The e-mail sent to the customer can be adjusted according to the :ref:`customization-email-templates` section.
-After the successful payment method update, Amazon will notify Magento about the new authorization status and payment will get back on the track (via polling or IPN).
+After the successful payment method update, Amazon Pay will notify Magento about the new authorization status and payment will get back on the track (via polling or IPN).

 In case the authorization has been declined due to any other reason then problems with the selected payment method, the notification email will be sent to shop administrator and appropriate action must be undertaken according to the Amazon Payments Integration Guide.